-On December 19, 2017, Millicom announced that it has signed an agreement for the sale of its Rwanda operations to subsidiaries of Bharti Airtel Limited.
-The sale was subsequently completed on January 31, 2018.
+The Group received regulatory approvals on January 23, 2018 and the sale was subsequently completed on January 31, 2018.
 In accordance with Group practices, Rwanda operations' assets and liabilities were classified as held for sale on January 23, 2018.
-Rwanda's operations also represented a separate geographical area and did qualify for discontinued operations presentation.
-As a result, the Group statements of income for the years ended December 31, 2016 and 2017 have been restated accordingly to show the results on a single line in the statements of income ('Profit (loss) for the year from discontinued operations, net of tax').
-On January 31, 2018, the Group's operations in Rwanda were deconsolidated and no material loss on disposal was recognized (its carrying value was aligned to its fair value less costs of disposal as of December 31, 2017).
-However, a loss of \$32 million was recognized in 2018 corresponding to the recycling of foreign currency exchange losses accumulated in equity since the creation of the Company.
-This loss was recognized under 'Profit (loss) for the year from discontinued operations, net of tax'.
+Rwanda's operations also represented a separate geographical area and did qualify for discontinued operations.
+As a result, the Group income statements for the years ended December 31, 2015, 2016 and 2017 have been restated accordingly to show the results on a single line in the income statements ('Profit (loss) for the year from discontinued operations, net of tax').
+On January 31, 2018, our operations in Rwanda have been deconsolidated and no material loss on disposal was recognized (its carrying value was aligned to its fair value less costs of disposal as of December 31, 2017).
+However, a loss of \$32 million has been recognized in Q1 2018 corresponding to the recycling of foreign currency exchange losses accumulated in equity since the creation of the Group.
+This loss has been recognized under 'Profit (loss) for the year from discontinued operations, net of tax'.
 The final sale consideration is still subject to adjustment under the terms of the sale and purchase agreement with Airtel.
 Management does not expect any material deviation from the initial consideration. (see note E.3.)